xraytry/kuma-mieru/README.en.md

 > [!NOTE]
 > Please ensure your forked repository is public, otherwise you may encounter issues when synchronizing updates.
+>
+> Your configuration is stored in environment variables, so your forked repository will not leak any configuration information.

 #### 2. Import to Vercel